 Funding Sources Summary

 The City of Waterloo has worked diligently in leveraging outside funding to foster brownfields redevelopment initiatives.
-It secured nearly $70 million in funding, as described below, over the last two decades.
 Officials realize that the revitalization successes would not be possible without the invaluable support of grassroots organizations, public citizens, neighborhood associations, and the state/federal organizations listed here.

 1. EPA

-The United States Environmental Protection Agency (EPA) is a federal agency designed to protect the safety and welfare of both humans and the environment.
-The EPA created the Brownfields Program to give financial assistance to local municipalities for addressing sites with perceived environmental issues.
+The United States Environmental Protection Agency (EPA) was established to protect the safety and welfare of both humans and the environment.
+The agency’s Brownfields Program offers financial assistance to local municipalities for addressing sites with perceived environmental issues.
 This Program allows stakeholders to work together to prevent, assess, safely cleanup, and sustainably reuse Brownfields.
 In Waterloo, the EPA’s Assessment Grant is used for community outreach activities and to fund Phase I and Phase II Environmental Site Assessments (ESAs) targeting properties with perceived or actual contamination.
-The site assessments focus on abandoned or underutilized properties in downtown Waterloo and in the Rath redevelopment area.
-The EPA Brownfields Cleanup Grant program focuses on cleanup activities at sites contaminated by petroleum and hazardous substances.
-The City of Waterloo used Cleanup Grant funds at the former Construction Machinery Company property for general site contamination cleanup and to remove underground storage tanks.
+The site assessments focus on abandoned or underutilized properties throughout the community.
+Cleanup Grants focus on remediation activities at sites contaminated by either petroleum or hazardous substances.
+The City used these funds at the former Construction Machinery Company property for general site contamination cleanup and to remove underground storage tanks.
 The City also received funding from the Brownfields Cleanup Revolving Loans Fund (BCRLF).
 The EPA grants BCRLF money to the City to loan to qualified borrowers to address contaminant concerns for the purpose of site redevelopment.
 The City borrowed $350,000 from the BCRLF during the Former Construction Machinery Company property cleanup.
+The most recent award, a Multipurpose Grant, will fund assessment and cleanup activities on targeted brownfields properties.

 2. IDNR